-&lt;sup>4 Here the welfare losses from rent seeking are born by the rent seekers themselves.
-However, in other cases of rentseeking, in particular, in the case of the imposition of regulations on competitors, the welfare losses are incurred both by customers and the competitor firms.
+2 Here the welfare losses from rent seeking are born by the rent seekers themselves.
+However, in other cases of rent-seeking, in particular, in the case of the imposition of regulations on competitors, the welfare losses are incurred both by customers and the competitor firms.

+The purpose of our experiment is to test simultaneously different theories of overbidding and to provide a unified explanation for overbidding in contests.
+The key innovation of our paper is that we study simultaneously all major existing, as well as some new theories of overbidding in the same group of subjects.
+This has a number of advantages.
+First, we test different theories on the same dataset.
 Second, we can examine the relationship between different factors contributing to the same overbidding phenomenon.
 Third, we are able to control for some factors while examining the relationship between others.
 Finally, we can estimate the relative importance of each explanatory factor, allowing us to evaluate which factors are most important in explaining overbidding.

-Our empirical findings can be summarized as follows.
-First, we find significant support for the existing theories of overbidding.
-For example, we show that participants who better understand the rules of the rent-seeking contest overbid less, suggesting that mistakes could be one of the reasons for overbidding.
+Our empirical findings can be summarized as follows: First, we find significant support for the existing theories of overbidding.
+For example, we show that participants who better understand the rules of the contest overbid less, suggesting that mistakes could be one of the reasons for overbidding.
 Related to mistakes, we find that behavior in contests is driven by systematic biases grounded in prospect theory.
 Also, we provide evidence that participants care not only about the prize, but also about winning itself, and such non-monetary utility of winning could partially explain overbidding.

 Second, besides the existing theories of overbidding, we discover some new explanations.
-For example, we show that participants who display competitive preferences (in a separate task) by choosing to sacrifice social welfare to have a higher payoff than others choose significantly higher bids than participants with prosocial preferences.
+For example, we show that participants who display competitive preferences (in a separate task)

+by choosing to sacrifice social welfare to have a higher payoff than others choose significantly higher bids than participants with prosocial preferences.
 This suggests that bidding is a competitive phenomenon.
 Also, we find that participants who have lower cognitive ability, measured through a cognitive test based on the Graduate Record Examination, make significantly higher bids.
-This suggests that overbidding in rent-seeking contests is driven in part by limited cognitive ability.
+This suggests that overbidding in contests is driven in part by limited cognitive ability.

-Third, out of all explanations examined, we find that impulsivity, measured through a Cognitive Reflection Test, is the most important factor explaining overbidding in rent-seeking contests.
+Third, out of all explanations examined, we find that impulsivity, measured through a Cognitive Reflection Test, is the most important factor explaining overbidding in contests.
 Impulsivity is also correlated with competitive preferences and cognitive ability, as well as the utility of winning.
 However, when putting together in a joint multivariate analysis, only impulsivity remains significant, suggesting that overbidding is primarily driven by impulsive behavior.